(NOTE: Waianuhea Bead and Breakfast has recently closed.)

 For an off-the-beaten-path travel experience wrapped in Hawaiian luxury, turn your car away from the Big Island’s coast and head for the hills.
 The hills overlooking Honokaa on the Hamakua coast to be exact.
-That’s where you’ll find Waianuhea Bed and Breakfast.
+That’s where you’ll find Waianuhea Bed and Breakfast (now closed).

 When Alan and I visited, we experienced true Aloha spirit at the eco-inspired property.
 The friendly staff did every thing they could to make our stay relaxing and romantic.
 Upon our late evening arrival, we discovered a welcome note on the door and a glass of merlot waiting for us on the bedside table of our room.